420blaze420/tape0002/README.md

 * The new wireless network configuration must be integrated with the company's current VLAN configuration.

 #### Support for the expected number of users and devices
-* The new network must be able to support all 754 employees using internet services simultaneously.
+* The new network must be able to support all 1256 employees using internet services simultaneously.
-* The new network must be able to support up to 812 devices.
+* The new network must be able to support at least 3000 devices.

 #### Scalability
 * The new wireless network must support the expansion of users, devices and geographical coverage.
 * Option to increase number of access points without controller replacement.

 #### Mandatory and preferred requirements
-* WPA 3 security protocol implementation.
+* Implementation of WPA3 security with 802.1x authentication and a RADIUS server.
 * No guest network.
-* Must support 754 simultaneous users, and 812 devices.
+* Must support 1256 simultaneous users, and at minimum 3000 devices.
 * Must be scalable, due to planned expansions.

 ### 5. Deliverables